13 Feb 2020

 This is not to say that luxury brands should step away from social media.
 It's an amazing platform for building loyal communities and generating that all essential 'buzz'.
 But a more strategic approach is now needed.
 Brands should look to reassert ownership of their 'look' with greater curation and creativity at the fore.

 Brands can offer more interesting 'behind-the-scenes' content that delivers the authenticity and less-polished look people are seeking.
 The feed is the asset that brands own where they can carve out their distinctiveness; attention needs to be paid to creating an ownable style, right down to the choice of typography.

 Some luxury brands are already taking this approach.
-The Marriott Bonvoy Traveler magazine, devised for members of the Marriott Bonvoy rewards programme, is now a cross-media brand with a website, Instagram feed and podcast.
-It has developed a cohesive visual approach for its Instagram feed that’s distinctive, original and inspiring for the target audience – check out the post “Why Rio’s Port Zone Is the New Beach”, for example.
-The podcast series Marriott Bonvoy Traveler: Behind the Design, taps into the rising popularity of audio and podcast formats.
-It provides a ‘behind the scenes’ exclusivity by interviewing the designers behind the construction of Marriott's feature-led hotels.
+The Marriot Bonvoy Traveler magazine, devised for members of the Marriot Bonvoy rewards programme, is now a cross-media brand with a website, Instagram feed and podcast.
+It has developed a cohesive visual approach for its Instagram feed that's distinctive, original and inspiring for the target audience - check out the post "Why Rio's Port Zone Is The New Beach," for example.
+The podcast series Marriot Bonvoy Traveler: Behind the Design, taps into the rising popularity of audio and podcast formats.
+It provides a 'behind the scenes' exclusivity by interviewing the designers behind the construction of Marriott's feature-led hotels.